Privacy Policy

 This website is hosted on servers operated by Uberspace (uberspace.de) in Germany.
 When you visit our pages, your browser automatically transmits connection data (IP address, date, time, page requested, browser type) as server log files, which are stored for a maximum of 7 days.
 The legal basis is Art.
 6(1)(f) GDPR (legitimate interest in the security and operation of the website).

-Cookies & Sessions
+Cookies & Local Storage

 Web Analytics (Matomo)